Table of Contents

 Navratri Aarti: Worshipping the Divine Mother

 An essential component of the daily worship throughout the festival is the Navratri aarti.
+Singing hymns and lighting wicks dipped in ghee (clarified butter) is the ritualistic offering of light to the deity.
 Typically, the Navratri aarti consists of songs honoring the Goddess in all her incarnations and requesting her blessings.

 Some popular Navratri aarti songs include: